lappsgrid-services/ServiceValidator/docs/components/tokenizers/Readme.md

 13. Service requirements say text input is not allowed, but will accept text
 14. Service requirements say Tokens are required, but they are not
 15. Annotation list contains Sentence type, but these are not in the view metadata

+16. Service requires text or json#lapps, but accepts only text input
+17. Services creates LIF output but discriminator is lapps (as specified in metadata)

 Here is the list of types used in the view metadata: